nrdomlira/nrdomlira/README.md

 #

-### Hi 👋, 	I'm José Domingos, I am a computer science student focused on improving people's lives and a lover of games.
+### Hi 👋, 	I'm José Domingos, I am a computer science focused on improving people's lives and a lover of games.